The Man Who Changed His Name (1934 film)

 The Man Who Changed His Name is a 1934 British crime film directed by Henry Edwards and starring Lyn Harding, Betty Stockfeld and Leslie Perrins.
-It was based on the play The Man Who Changed His Name by Edgar Wallace.
-It was made as a quota quickie at Twickenham Studios.
+It was written by Harry Fowler Mear based on the 1928 play The Man Who Changed His Name by Edgar Wallace, and was made as a quota quickie at Twickenham Studios.
 The film's art direction was by James A. Carter.

 Synopsis

-A man appears to be being tricked out of a valuable piece of land in Canada which contains lucrative silver deposits by his wife's lover.
-Both the potential villains begin to have second thoughts when gradually come to suspect that their intended victim, having since changed his name, is in fact a notorious killer from Canada.
+A man appears to be being tricked, by his wife's lover, out of a valuable piece of land in Canada which contains lucrative silver deposits.
+Both the potential villains begin to have second thoughts when they gradually come to suspect that their intended victim, having since changed his name, is in fact a notorious killer from Canada.
 Eventually it transpires he was not the murderer, but is only using it as a trick to push his wife and her lover to reveal their deception out of fear.